zulvkr/StaticForm/README.md

     ```
     npm run start
     ```
-    Open *localhost:8080* in your browser to see if the server running properly
+    Open *localhost:8080* in your browser to see if the server is running properly

     ![npm run start image](docs/start.gif)